ZEISS/imgdoc2/libimgdoc2/doc/metadata_philosophy.md

 The microscope is defined e.g. by its modality (e.g. fluorescence), its settings (e.g. wavelength, exposure time), its techniques (e.g. deconvolution, stitching), its experimental conditions (e.g. temperature, pH), and its post-processing (e.g. contrast enhancement, segmentation).

+## How do Image2d & Image3d fit into this picture?

+The two document-types "Image2d" and "Image3d" implemented in libimgdoc2 now fall evidently into "ordered set of images".

+Image2d and Image3d assign meaning and semantic to the following attributes:

+* tile/brick position
+* pyramid level

+## discovery

+Users of libimgdoc2 are, general speaking, expected to **actively** discover a document.
+Disovering here means to check whether the requirements and expectations a client has are fulfilled.
+Examples of requirements/expectation that may need to be checked are:
+* Are tiles with same M-index at the same x-y-position and have same extent?
+* Is there the same number of tiles on all planes?
+* Is a pyramid present?
+Is the pyramid complete?
+* Is sufficient metadata available?

+The expectation is that questions like this can be answered "fast", however it is up to the client to formulate and codify its requirements, and to check them in a discovery phase actively.